vigetlabs/washi/README.md

 ### Mixins

 Washi defines mixins as other Washi components which layer on top of the including component.
-This means that mixins have their own `ui` and `event` objects:
+This means that mixins have their own `ui` and `event` objects.
+When instantiated, the parent component will instantiate a copy of all of its mixins with the same arguments.

 ```javascript
 var Child  = Washi.extend({